Unite: Bromley ‘blackmailing’ staff to accept lower pay

 Bromley LBC has ‘blackmailed’ staff to sign inferior contracts or face joblessness, a trade union has said.

 Trade union Unite has claimed over 500 workers at Bromley are being told they will face unemployment unless they sign a new contract with lower pay and inferior conditions by 23 April.

-Bromley LBC has denied claims that the local authority plans to dismiss staff who have rejected the new contract on 23 April, adding that 86% of staff have accepted a new local contract which maintains terms and conditions for two years.
+Bromley LBC has denied claims that the local authority plans to dismiss staff on 23 April, adding that 84% of staff have accepted a new local contract which maintains terms and conditions for two years.

 Unite warned that the new contracts could force a low paid workforce into poverty, consequently damaging the local economy.